mhkfchun/mhkfchun.github.io/projects/mini-game-party.md

 summary: Using tools I learned in the first month of ICS 212, I implemented a multi-game program in C.
 ---

 The goal of this assignment was to make use of at least 5 different functions and techniques learned during our ICS 212 class up to that point in C. Though as long as we used the same function in different ways, we were able to make use of the same things multiple times.
-Though others may have come up with more simple and practical applications, I've always had a fascination with games and enjoy coming up with ways to implement them.
-Of course this was the first thing I could think of.
+While others may have come up with more simple and practical applications, I've always had a fascination with games and enjoy coming up with ways to implement them.
+Of course this was the first thing I could think of so I got right to work.

-While it was somewhat daunting at first, especially for something that could have been much simpler in scale for what was required, I couldn't picture myself doing anything else and powered through.
+While it was daunting at first, especially for something that could have been much simpler in scale for what was required, I couldn't picture myself doing anything else and powered through.
 The program itself is pretty straightforward.
 Upon startup it asks the user to pick a game and then plays the game with the user after explaining the rules.
 After the game is completed it asks the user if it would like to keep playing and either resets the game and continues or closes itself.

 Here's a look at some of the games running itself: